Şehzade Ömer Faruk: Military career

 Ömer Faruk graduated from the Prussian Military Academy in Potsdam as a professional Prussian officer.
-His demeanour reflected his strict German education, and until his death he remained a severe soldier but only in appearance, as deep down he was a romantic at heart, and he never gave up his Turkish habits.
+His demeanour reflected his strict German education, and until his death he remained a severe soldier but only in appearance, as deep down he was a romantic at heart, and he never gave up his Ottoman habits.

 During the First World War, Ömer Faruk fought for the Germans.
 The prince was sent to Galicia, and from there to Verdun, where he was assigned to the battlefield and where the battles with the French were quite bloody.
 He fought like a professional soldier, and Kaiser Wilhelm II granted him first the Red Eagle medal, then the Iron Cross of the First Degree.
 The Kaiser sent a golden cigarette case, as well as a signed photograph of himself together with the medal.